 G

 Gathering of the Ghosts.
-The American Society of Journalists and Authors (ASJA) and Gotham Ghostwriters will co-host the first-ever national convention of professional ghostwriters on January 22, 2024 at the New York Academy of Medicine, in Manhattan, NY.
-The Gathering of the Ghosts will highlight and promote the ghostwriting profession and elevate it as a viable career path for writers, bringing them together for a one-day, in-person event with education, awards, and networking.
+The American Society of Journalists and Authors (ASJA) and Gotham Ghostwriters co-hosted the first-ever national convention of professional ghostwriters on January 22, 2024 at the New York Academy of Medicine, in Manhattan, NY.
+The goal: to highlight and promote the ghostwriting profession and elevate it as a viable career path for writers, bringing them together for a one-day, in-person event with education, awards, and networking.
+I attended and it was worth the trip.

-Their immediate goal is to build a greater sense of community and connectivity within the field and start what we hope will be an ongoing dialogue about the trends shaping our work and the common challenges ghostwriters face.
-The first national awards program specifically for book collaborations will be presented there.
-Taking its name from the “and” that underpins creative cooperation, the first Andy award winners will be announced at the convention.
-Read the Submission Guidelines for the joint award.
-Submissions for the Andies are accepted between July 12-October 20, 2023.
+With the goal of creating a greater sense of community and connectivity within the field and to start an ongoing dialogue about the trends shaping our work and the common challenges ghostwriters face.
+The first national awards program specifically for book collaborations was presented.
+Taking its name from the “and” that underpins creative cooperation, the first Andy award winners were announced at the convention (see the Submission Guidelines).

 Global Investigative Journalism Network's conference brings together thousands of participants from 100 countries.
 Member organizations also hold regional conferences, such as thePower Reporting Conference, sponsored by the Forum for African Investigative Reporters and Wits University in Johannesburg.